verrazzano/docs/content/en/docs/reference/API/OAM/MetricsTrait.md

 weight: 2
 draft: false
 ---
-The MetricsTrait custom resource contains the configuration information needed to enable metrics for an application component.
-Component workloads configured with a MetricsTrait are setup to emit metrics through an endpoint that are scraped by a given Prometheus deployment.
-Here is a sample ApplicationConfiguration that specifies a MetricsTrait.
-To deploy an example application that demonstrates a MetricsTrait, see [Hello World Helidon](https://github.com/verrazzano/verrazzano/blob/master/examples/hello-helidon/README.md).
+The `MetricsTrait` custom resource contains the configuration information needed to enable metrics for an application component.
+Component workloads configured with a `MetricsTrait` are setup to emit metrics through an endpoint that are scraped by a given Prometheus deployment.
+Here is a sample `ApplicationConfiguration` that specifies a `MetricsTrait`.
+To deploy an example application that demonstrates a `MetricsTrait`, see [Hello World Helidon]({{< relref "/docs/samples/hello-helidon/" >}}).

-Note that if an ApplicationConfiguration does not specify a MetricsTrait, then a default MetricsTrait will be generated with values appropriate for the workload type.
+Note that if an `ApplicationConfiguration` does not specify a `MetricsTrait`, then a default `MetricsTrait` will be generated with values appropriate for the workload type.
 ```
 apiVersion: core.oam.dev/v1alpha2
 kind: ApplicationConfiguration